Philippus/elastic4s/README.md

 ### Integrate

-First you have to add an additional dependeny to your `build.sbt`
+First you have to add an additional dependency to your `build.sbt`

 ```scala
 libraryDependencies += "com.sksamuel.elastic4s" %% "elastic4s-streams" % "x.x.x"